p-funk/fegis/README.md

 To encourage a model to use the cognitive tools, you need to prime it with appropriate instructions.
 For example:

 ```
   Throughout our conversation, use your tools naturally and fluidly.
-Feel free to reflect, introspect, or use memory to recall past insights as needed.
+  Feel free to reflect, introspect, stay aware, have an innermonologue
+  or use memory to recall past insights as needed.
+You can search past
-You can search past thoughts using `search_memories`, or revisit specific artifacts with `retrieve_memory`.
+  thoughts using `search_memories`, or revisit specific artifacts with
+  `retrieve_memory`.
 ```

 ### Memory Usage